FlagOpen/FlagGems/docs/installation.md

 | FLAGGEMS_BUILD_CTESTS            | Whether build CPP unit tests                | the value of FLAGGEMS_BUILD_C_EXTENSIONS |
 | FLAGGEMS_INSTALL                 | Whether to install FlagGems's cmake package | ON when it is the op level project       |

-The C extension of FlagGems depends on [TritonJIT](https://github.com/iclementine/libtorch_example/), which is a library that implements a Triton JIT runtime in C++ and enables the calling Triton jit functions from C++.
+The C extension of FlagGems depends on [TritonJIT](https://github.com/iclementine/libtorch_example/), which is a library that implements a Triton JIT runtime in C++ and enables calling Triton jit functions from C++.
 Note that if you are building FlagGems with an external TritonJIT, you should build and install it beforehand and pass the option `-DTritonJIT_ROOT=<install path>` to CMake.

 Other commonly used environemnt variables that configures scikit-build-core are: